 services and agency referrals are some of the services provided at the main office.
 An

-applicant may either call or walk in to our main office requesting utility or rental assistance
+applicant may either call or walk into our main office requesting utility or rental assistance.

-and the receptionist will then refer them to their designated center area where they can
+The receptionist will then refer them to their designated center area where they can

 The main office staff located at the William “Billy” Hall, Jr.